 Employees

-As of the date hereof, Alvopetro has three officers.
-Alvopetro and its subsidiaries employ 31 employees, of which 24 employees are based in Brazil with the remainder in Calgary, Canada.
+As of December 31, 2023 Alvopetro employed 31 employees, including 24 in Brazil with the remainder in Calgary, Canada.
 Alvopetro may require additional employees and third-party consultants and contractors based on future operational and administrative demands.

 Foreign Operations